omgnetwork/optimism/packages/omgx/wallet/README.md

 ### Integration Tests

-Note that the integration tests also set up parts of the system that the web wallet will need to work, such as liquidity pools and bridge contracts.
+Note that the integration tests also set up parts of the system that the web wallet will need to work, such as bridge contracts.

 ```bash